soundpress/RulesOfNYC/docs/c08/index.rst

    (2) $13.62 per 100 pounds.

    (3) Exempt Waste.
-This subdivision does not apply to the removal of construction and demolition debris, infectious medical waste, covered electronic equipment as defined in § 421 of chapter 16 of the Code, waste from grease interceptors as defined in § 19-119(a) of title 15 of the Rules of the City of New York and paper that is collected for the purpose of shredding or destruction by the licensee.
+This subdivision does not apply to the removal of construction and demolition debris, infectious medical waste, covered electronic equipment as defined in § 421 of chapter 16 of the Code, waste from grease interceptors as defined in 15 RCNY § 19-11(a) and paper that is collected for the purpose of shredding or destruction by the licensee.

 (b) The rates set forth in subdivision a of this section are maximum rates.
 Nothing in such subdivision shall be construed to prevent customers and trade waste removal businesses from negotiating rates lower than the rates set forth therein, and trade waste removal businesses and customers are encouraged to do so.